-With 70 projects around England, the work of Community Space Challenge focuses on improving outdoor spaces and involves groups of 5-20 young people carrying out a diverse range of projects from running community clean-up events and restoring public green spaces to working on nature reserves or cleaning graffiti and creating public murals.
+With 70 projects around England, the work of Community Space Challenge focused on improving outdoor spaces and involved groups of 5-20 young people carrying out a diverse range of projects from running community clean-up events and restoring public green spaces to working on nature reserves or cleaning graffiti and creating public murals.

 Growing up in care, she says prison could have been a real possibility for her.
-Now Emma, who previously took little interest in the environment, is most likely found making bird boxes, tending vegetables on the project’s allotment and helping to organise community clean-up days or a 'makeover' of her town's railway station with new planting.
+Thanks to her involvement in the project, Emma, who previously took little interest in the environment, was most likely found making bird boxes, tending vegetables on the project’s allotment and helping to organise community clean-up days.

 She has stayed out of trouble, is doing well in school with plans to go to university, and says it’s all thanks to Community Space Challenge.

-After four years of involvement in the project, she’s also a member of the project’s Youth Advisory Board, supporting other young people in Goole and helping to advise and promote the project’s national programme.
+After four years of involvement in the project, she was also a member of the project’s Youth Advisory Board, which supported other young people in Goole and helped to advise and promote the project’s national programme.

-Over 10,000 young people, like Emma, have benefited from Community Space Challenge to date.
+Over 10,000 young people, like Emma, benefited from Community Space Challenge.
 And, 800 community spaces have been transformed.
 What’s more, over 2,000 participants have gained accredited awards.